Divorce Lawyer Phoenix

 Arizona Residency Requirement

-To file for divorce in Arizona, at least one spouse must have been a resident of the state for at least 90 days prior to filing the petition for dissolution of marriage.
-This residency requirement is established by Arizona law and is intended to ensure that the state has jurisdiction over the divorce case.
+To file for divorce in Arizona, one spouse must have been a resident of the state for at least 90 days before filing the petition.

 List of Potential Divorce Issues